DarlezSec/i3-endeavour-dots/README.md

-# Endeavour i3
+# Endeavour i3wm

-## With love to you

-*I love Ubuntu, I use KISS Linux and Ubuntu as my distros.
-I wanted to show we can rice in Ubuntu.
-I installed Ubuntu via debootstrap and It's great.
-It doesn't matter the Distro, that really matters is what you do*
+*I have been using EndeavourOS for a few months and I am fascinated with the performance it has, without a doubt one of my favorite distributions like Kiss Linux here I leave my configuration that I have with the i3wm window manager*

 ### Details: